publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14B/schV/m__us_usc_t15_s697d.md

     (a) __Establishment__

-        The Administration is authorized to establish an Accredited Lenders Program for qualified State and local development companies that meet the requirements of subsection (b) of this section.
+        The Administration is authorized to establish an Accredited Lenders Program for qualified State and local development companies that meet the requirements of subsection (b).

     (b) __Requirements__